thoughtspot/thoughtspot.github.io/_appliance/aws/launch-an-instance.md

    The instances must be on the same VPC and subnetwork.
 ThoughtSpot will set up the instances to be in the same ThoughtSpot cluster.
 8. Click **Next: Add Storage**.
     The default storage specified by the ThoughtSpot AMI should be populated.
 Optionally, you can add extra storage.
 For specific storage requirements, refer to [ThoughtSpot AWS instance types]({{ site.baseurl }}/appliance/aws/configuration-options.html#thoughtspot-aws-instance-types)
+    - (Optional) If your cluster size is 1 TB or larger, you may benefit from the cost savings of adding an S3 bucket to use for persistent storage of the database and search engines.
+Contact [ThoughtSpot Support]({{ site.baseurl }}/admin/misc/contact.html#) to find out if your specific cluster size will benefit from this storage option.
 9. When you are done modifying the storage size, Click **Next: Add Tags**.
 10. Set a name for tagging your instances and click **Next: Configure Security Group**.
 11. Select an existing security group to attach new security groups to so that it meets the security requirements for ThoughtSpot.